 Quite possibly, the highlight of a trip to St. Martin is a visit to Maho Beach, best known for the planes that fly low overhead on their way to land at SXM airport.
 Many people consider it a bucket list experience.
 One thing for certain is it’s an experience that shouldn’t be missed!

 Bonus tip: St. Martin is a great place to visit as a stop on a Caribbean cruise.
 De-board the ship in the morning and hire a taxi for the day to take you around the island.
-You’ll be able to see a good chunk of it with time to re-board the ship and sail off to your next destination. *Make sure to make Maho Beach your final stop of the day as it’s the afternoon time that the largest airplanes come in to land.*
+You’ll be able to see a good chunk of it with time to re-board the ship and sail off to your next destination. *Make sure to make Maho Beach your final stop of the day, as it’s the afternoon when the largest airplanes come in to land.*

 Enjoy your time in beautiful St. Martin!